nspcc-dev/neo-go-sc-wrkshp/README.md

 Neo has a nice monitor where you can find particular node running in the blockchain network.
 [Neo Monitor](http://monitor.cityofzion.io/)

 ## Workshop.
+Content
+The workshop contains a guide, examples and tips on Neo smart contracts development and dApps development for Neo ecosystem using development kit offered by NeoGo.
+The workshop is divided into multiple parts:
+1. [**Preparation.**](#workshop-preparation) Learn how to run a Neo private network, transfer some funds from multi-signature account to a simple signature account using NeoGo CLI and check the balance via JSON RPC call.
+2. [**Part 1.**](#workshop-part-1) Compile, inspect, deploy and invoke simple `Hello, world!` smart contract written in Go.
+3. [**Part 2.**](#workshop-part-2) Investigate Neo JSON RPC protocol and NeoGo CLI utilities to retrieve information from Neo RPC nodes.
+Get acquainted with the concept of a smart contract storage.
+Compile, deploy and invoke contract that demonstrates how to use its storage.
+4. [**Part 3.**](#workshop-part-3) Learn more about NEP-17 token standard and take a look at the NEP-17 compatible contract.
+5. [**Part 4.**](#workshop-part-4) Summarize knowledge about smart contracts.
+Create, compile and invoke more complicated contract.
+6. [**Part 5.**](#workshop-part-5) Learn how to develop simple decentralized application for the Neo ecosystem using tools provided by NeoGo.

+## Workshop.
 Preparation
 In this part we will setup the environment: run private network, connect neo-go node to it and transfer some initial GAS to our basic account in order to be able to pay for transaction deployment and invocation.
 Let's start.